 As you work to get your “brew” off the ground, one of the first things to do is to pick a type of business ownership structure and register your business.
-This is a critical decision: choosing the right kind of business structure determines everything from your liability to the way you report income and file taxes.
+This is a critical decision: choosing the right business structure determines everything from your liability to how you report income and file taxes.
 This article looks at the different types of business structures in Canada and provides advice on how to choose one that works best for you.

 Types of Business Structures in Canada

 There are three ways to structure your business in Canada: a sole proprietorship, a partnership, or a corporation.
 Let’s take a look at each option for the types of companies:

 A sole proprietorship is an unincorporated business owned and controlled by one person.
 As a sole proprietor, the owner reaps all the benefits and shoulders all the risks involved with running the business.
 The money generated by your business is reported as income on your personal tax return.
 You don’t need to file a separate corporate tax return for the business.
 Business expenses and losses can be deducted from your personal income.